Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 Instead, we use Inner Doc Comments, which are prefixed with `//!`.

 We do this at the top of the file.

-Let's provide a little
+Let's just put some random info in for now to show off some other features.

 And all of this will render nicely into our documentation.

 It's worth pointing out that you _can_ use Inner Doc Comments for all sorts of things... but you shouldn't.

-Again, the convention is to only use Inner Doc Comments for files, whether that's your main library file, or module files (eg, `my_module/mod.rs`, or `./my_module.rs`).
+Again, the convention is to only use Inner Doc Comments for files, whether that's your root library file, or module files like `my_module/mod.rs`, or `./my_module.rs`.

 ## Doc-Tests

 Some people say tests should be the documentation, but here we say the documentation should be the tests!

-Well, ok, not _the_ test, you absolutely should still write your unit tests, etc. 😅
+Well, ok, not _the_ tests, you absolutely should still write your unit tests, etc. 😅

 But without doing anything else to our project, lets try running `cargo test`.

 There's a few things to notice here.

-First, we seem to have three suites of tests.
+First, we seem to have four suites of tests.

 Second, we have two passing tests... but we didn't write any tests, did we?

-The order of test suites, and individual tests you see may differ from this, but you should have one test suite for our library (`lib.rs`), one test suite for our binary (`iriss-documentation.rs`), and one for Doc-tests.
+The order of test suites, and individual tests you see may differ from this, but you should have one test suite for our library, two for our binaries, and one for Doc-tests.

-The first two have no tests, but Doc-tests have two tests.
+The first three have no tests, but Doc-tests have two tests.

 What's happened here is that `cargo test` is treating any code samples as tests (though we can ask it not to on a case by case basis).